 - There will not be any conditions attached for OD up to Rs 2,000.

-- Age limit for availing OD facility to be revised from 18-60 years to 18-65 years.
+- The age limit for availing of the OD facility is to be revised from 18-60 years to 18-65 years.

-- Under the expanded coverage from “every household to every adult”, accidental insurance cover for new RuPay cardholders to be raised from Rs 1 lakh to Rs 2 lakh to new PMJDY accounts opened after 28.8.18.
+- Under the expanded coverage from “every household to every adult”, accidental insurance cover for new RuPay cardholders is to be raised from Rs 1 lakh to Rs 2 lakh for new PMJDY accounts opened after 28.8.18.

 - Achievements under PMJDY

 - 32.41 crore Jan Dhan accounts have been opened with more than Rs 81,200 crore of deposit balance.

 - 53% of women Jan Dhan account holders and 59% of Jan Dhan accounts are in rural and semi-urban areas.
 More than 83% of operative Jan Dhan accounts (except states of Assam, Meghalaya, and J&K) are Aadhaar seeded, with the issuance of approx 24.4 crores RuPay cards to these account holders.

 - More than 7.5 crore Jan Dhan accounts receive DBTs.